The Pilgrim Route to Santiago

 The main square, Prazo do Obradoiro, is home to both the impressive Hostal de los Reyes Católicos, now the Parador Hotel and also kilometre zero of the Camino de Santiago.

-After a leisurely breakfast it’s time to leave your hotel and make your way back to the station in Santiago.
-Take a direct train to La Coruna and then make your way to the airport for a flight back to the UK.
+After a leisurely breakfast it’s time to leave your hotel and make your way to the airport for a flight back to the UK.
 If you would rather return by train and or ferry, we can also help.
 Please give us a call for details and prices.